USPTO Examiner FAY ZOHREH ALEMZADEH - Art Unit 1617

 Request for Continued Examination (RCE) Effectiveness

-When applicants file an RCE with this examiner, 21.3% of applications are subsequently allowed.
-This success rate is in the 16% percentile among all examiners.
-Strategic Insight: RCEs show lower effectiveness with this examiner compared to others.
-Consider whether a continuation application might be more strategic, especially if you need to add new matter or significantly broaden claims.
+When applicants file an RCE with this examiner, 21.5% of applications are subsequently allowed.
+This success rate is in the 26% percentile among all examiners.
+Strategic Insight: RCEs show below-average effectiveness with this examiner.
+Carefully evaluate whether an RCE or continuation is the better strategy.

 After-Final Amendment Practice